 If you think of chickens as relatively docile creatures, you might want to reconsider that sentiment.
-Some chicken breeds—particularly the roosters—can be quite aggressive.
+Some chickens—particularly the roosters—can be quite aggressive.

 In fact, this aggressiveness has become the basis for cockfights around the globe.
 But what chicken breeds are the most aggressive?

-In this article, we’ll discuss seven of the most hostile chickens around and where they can be found.
+In this article, we discuss seven of the most hostile chickens around and where they can be found.

 1. Old English Game

 The Old English Game is one of the most beautiful chickens you’ll see.
 However, they are also among the most aggressive.
 This variety was actually specifically bred as a fighting chicken.
-And it’s not just the roosters either—even the hens will be quite feisty.
+The aggressiveness is not limited to the roosters either—even the hens will be quite feisty.

 When keeping Old English Game chickens, you need to keep them separate from other breeds.
 They don’t play nice with others.
-And you should also keep roosters separated.
+You should also keep roosters separated.
 They are quite territorial and will battle each other to the death.

-That being said, the roosters are pretty good protectors of their hens and young.
-These roosters aren’t afraid of anything and will fight anything (or anyone) it perceives as a threat to their flock.
+That said, the roosters are good protectors of their hens and young.
+These roosters aren’t afraid of anything and will fight anything (or anyone) that they perceive as a threat to their flock.

 2. Cornish (Indian Game)

-The next entry on our list is also the most popular chicken variety to be used as heritage meat.
-Cornish chickens were first brought over to England thousands of years ago where they were first used as cockfighters.
+This is the most popular chicken variety to be used as heritage meat.
+Cornish chickens were first brought over to England thousands of years ago, where they were first used as cockfighters.

 They are big, muscular birds and have an attitude to match.
-They are exceptionally aggressive towards other birds but also have a tendency to fight amongst themselves.
-The roosters are far more aggressive than the hens—although the hens are still aggressive themselves.
-Even the chicks can be mean.
+They are exceptionally aggressive toward other birds but also have a tendency to fight among themselves.
+The roosters are far more aggressive than the hens, though the hens are still aggressive themselves.
+Even the chicks can be mean!
 They’ll start pulling feathers from the weakest of the brood and eventually progress to cannibalism.

 3. Modern Game

-Modern Game birds are a derivative of Old English Game and Malay chicken breeds.
-While they weren’t originally bred as fighters, they still retain some of the aggressiveness of their predecessors, although not as much.
+Modern Game birds are derivatives of the Old English Game and Malay chicken breeds.
+While they weren’t originally bred as fighters, they still retain some of the aggressiveness of their predecessors, though not as much.

 4. American Game

-The American Game is another chicken variety that was specifically bred for fighting.
-They are very mean, loud, and territorial birds.
-They should not be kept around other chicken breeds or else they will not hesitate to attack.
+The American Game is a chicken variety that was specifically bred for fighting.
+They are mean, loud, and territorial birds.
+They should not be kept around other chicken breeds, or else they will not hesitate to attack.
 Also, two roosters in a single flock can spell absolute disaster.
-If not kept separate, they will fight to the death the first chance they get.
+If not kept separate, they will fight to the death the first chance that they get.

-They are also not keen on new additions—whether it be new hens or even their own young.
-They will bully their hens and even kill their own young.
+They are also not keen on new additions, whether it be new hens or even their own young.
+They will bully their hens and even kill their chicks.
 American Game birds aren’t good as poultry meat, but their gorgeous colorations make them excellent show birds.
-This breed also has quite a rich history as they were the breed that George Washington, Thomas Jefferson, and Abraham Lincoln raised.
+This breed also has quite a rich history, as they were the breed that George Washington, Thomas Jefferson, and Abraham Lincoln raised.

-While many of the chickens on this list are raised primarily as cockfighters, the Asil takes the title as the most combative chicken on the planet.
-They are natural fighters as they often start fighting within their first week of hatching!
+While many of the chickens on this list were raised primarily as cockfighters, the Asil takes the title of the most combative chicken on the planet.
+They are natural fighters, as they often start fighting within their first week of hatching!
 If the males are not separated within 3 months, they will begin engaging in battles to the death for their own sport.

 6. Oriental Game (Oriental Fowls or Jungle Fowl)

-These chickens are known by many names, but one thing remains the same: they have a natural instinct for fighting and defending their territory.
-Oriental Game birds are one of the last bastions of ancient chickens as they more closely resemble the first domesticated chicken than any other chicken breed.
+These chickens are known by many names, but one thing remains the same: They have a natural instinct for fighting and defending their territory.
+Oriental Game birds are among the last bastions of ancient chickens, as they more closely resemble the first domesticated chickens than any other chicken breed.
 They are still primarily wild birds and can fly exceptionally well.

-While not the most popular chicken fighter, the Malay breed may possibly be the most dominantly, aggressive breed on this list.
+While not the most popular chicken fighter, the Malay breed may possibly be the most dominantly aggressive breed on this list.
 They’re full of gruff and have a body to go along with it.
-Standing at 3 feet tall, the Malay is equipped with sharp beaks and powerful legs.
+Standing at 3 feet tall, the Malay is equipped with a sharp beak and powerful legs.

 These attributes seem to wipe fear completely away from these birds.
 It’s not uncommon for them to attack cats, dogs, or even humans.
-And they will kill other chickens without hesitation.
+They will also kill other chickens without hesitation.

-There are a few reasons why some might want to raise an aggressive chicken breed apart from cockfighting.
-Many of these birds can be absolutely stunning and do very well in bird shows.
+There are a few reasons that someone might want to raise an aggressive chicken breed apart from cockfighting.
+Many of these birds can be absolutely stunning and do well in bird shows.

-Also, some of these chickens—such as the Malay—make for great guard chickens.
-They’ll protect their territory from anything or anyone with fewer care requirements than a dog.
-Whatever the reason, though, chicken handlers must be very careful when dealing with any of these aggressive breeds.
+Also, some of these chickens—such as the Malay—make great guard chickens.
+They’ll protect their territory from anything or anyone and have fewer care requirements than a dog.
+Whatever the reason, though, chicken handlers must be careful when dealing with any of these aggressive breeds.

 Additional Chicken Breed Reads: